Gadoof/Gadoof/git_walkthrough.md

 Make sure you create a new access token to authenticate.
 Find this here. https://github.com/settings/tokens

+Run this command to set username and email, otherwise you'll get output that's unnecessary. git config --global --edit

+Create .git-credentials file in your home directory.
+Add your token to this file; STILL NEED TO VALIDATE

 #### Then, you need to clone a remote repository to your device.

 ```